revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 min = (lambda x, y: x if x < y else y) print(min(101*70, 102*8))
 ```
-- A.827
+ A.827

-- B.999
+ B.999

-- C.816
+ C.816

-- D.797
+ D.797

 <details><summary> <b>Show Answer</b> </summary>

-**Ans**:

-C.816
+> Option C.816

 </details>

+---

 7.Does lambda contain return statements?

-- A.Yes
+ A.Yes

-- B.No
+ B.No

 <details><summary> <b>Show Answer</b> </summary>

-**Ans**:

-  B.No
+> Option B.No

 <details><summary> <b>Explanation</b> </summary>

- Lambda definition does not include a return statement and it always contains an expression which is returned.
+> Lambda definition does not include a return statement and it always contains an expression which is returned.
 Also, note that we can put a lambda definition anywhere a function is expected.
 We don’t have to assign it to a variable.

   </details>
   </details>

+---

 8.Write a lambda function which takes two arguments as a and b and returns the multiplication of them as a*b.